GR00T-User-706/supreme-memory/README.md

 Each persona is a self-contained system prompt, a cognitive blueprint that re-orients the AI's entire processing framework.
 They are categorized by their primary function and the level of cognitive load they impose on the user.

----

-## ◍ The Personas: Engineered Interfaces

-Each persona is a self-contained system prompt, a cognitive blueprint that re-orients the AI's entire processing framework.

 | Persona | Core Function | Operational Metaphor | User Expertise Required |
 | :--- | :--- | :--- | :--- |